Pinterest can be an amazing social media platform for bringing free traffic to your website.

 Use tailwind to schedule your posts on Pinterest.

-Tailwind is not just a smart scheduler telling you when to pin, what to pin and to which boards to pin.
+Tailwind is not only a smart scheduler telling you when to pin, what to pin and to which boards to pin.

 It also has the feature of Tailwind tribes.